 For some, however, the Great Dane’s size can be an issue if you’re short on space.
 But you won’t ever have to worry about them being too loud.

 The Basenji is easily one of the most interesting quiet dog breeds on this list.
-They don’t bark – because they don’t know how to!
+They are known as the “barkless dog” because they don’t bark – they don’t know how to!